mingyuliutw/UNIT/README.md

 ### General
-This is a PyTorch implementation of the Coupled VAE-GAN (CoVAEGAN) algorithm for Unsupervised Image-to-Image Translation.
+This is a PyTorch implementation of the Coupled VAE-GAN (CoVAE-GAN) algorithm for Unsupervised Image-to-Image Translation.
 For more details please refer to our [paper](https://arxiv.org/abs/1703.00848).

 Ming-Yu Liu, Thomas Breuel, Jan Kautz, "Unsupervised Image-to-Image Translation Networks" arXiv:1703.00848 2017

 Please cite our paper if this software is used in your publications.

+### Notice

+As a researcher, I tried to keep all the hyperparameter fixed.
+But for applying them to your application, manually checking which training epoch generating the best results is recommended.
+In this implementation, we do not use a single GAN trick (not even BatchNorm).
+But for improving image generation quality, I recommend you use them.

 ### Algorithm Overview

-Given a dataset of images from one domain and another dataset of images from other domain, CoVAEGAN learns to translate an image from one domain to a corresponding image in the other domain without requiring corresponding images in the two domains.
+Given a dataset of images from one domain and another dataset of images from other domain, CoVAE-GAN learns to translate an image from one domain to a corresponding image in the other domain without requiring corresponding images in the two domains.
 In some sense, it tries to learn a joint distribution of images from samples drawn from marginal distributions.
 In theory, this is not possible without additional assumption.
-The assumption CoVAEGAN makes is the shared latent space assumption.
+The assumption CoVAE-GAN makes is the shared latent space assumption.
 It assumes pairs of corresponding images have the same latent code and implements weight-sharing constraints to enforce this assumption under the unsupervised setting.
 For more details, please refer to our paper https://arxiv.org/abs/1703.00848.

 ### Dependency
 pytorch, yaml, opencv, and tensorboard (from https://github.com/dmlc/tensorboard).